eranayx/climate-change/README.md

    definitely be restructured in a more organized way (all the effects__caption__xx).

-3. The navbar animations and Javascript are all a little clunky.
-This was my first time messing with animations and JavaScript. (ex: the navbar animations plays and slides up when on mobile before readjusting itself)
+3. The navbar animations and JavaScript are all a little clunky.
+This was my first time messing with animations and JavaScript. (ex: the navbar animations play and slide up when on mobile before readjusting itself)

-4. I would love if the navbar faded back in when scrolling up instead of simply appearing.
+4. I would love it if the navbar faded back in when scrolling up instead of simply appearing.

 5. I tried using container queries, but it seems I had incorrect syntax or